 Disperis is a genus in the Orchidaceae family found in Africa, India and New Guinea.
 These orchids have underground tubers and are called 'Granny Bonnet' orchids since the petals are joined to the median sepal to form a helmet-shaped hood.
 The side sepals have a noticeable spur or pouch.

-Disperis capensis (L.) Sw. occurs in open well-drained fynbos between the Cape peninsula and Port Elizabeth.
-It has purple to magenta or occasionally white or green flowers with the upper petals forming a spurred cap or hood and the lateral petals long and narrow with recurved tips.
-Photo taken by Cameron McMaster at Fernkloof near Hermanus.
+Disperis capensis (L.) Sw. occurs in open well-drained fynbos and sandstone seeps between the Cape peninsula and Port Elizabeth, South Africa.
+Growing to 50 cm with a softly hairy stem, it flowers July to September.
+It has two lance shaped leaves and a solitary purple to magenta or occasionally white or green flower with the upper petals forming a spurred cap or hood and the lateral petals long and narrow with recurved tips.
+The first photo taken by Cameron McMaster at Fernkloof near Hermanus.
+The last two photos from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Disperis concinna Schltr. grows in marshy grassland from KwaZulu-Natal South Africa to Zimbabwe.
 It is a slender plant growing from 10 to 50 cm with 1 to 4 small, pale to deep pink flowers.
 The first two photos taken by Cameron McMaster at Aurora Peak, Maclear, in the Eastern Cape, South Africa.
 The third and fourth were taken by Mary Sue Ittner and Bob Rutemoeller also at Maclear in the Eastern Cape, January 2010.